tamagusko/manilaCovid19/README.md

-# All material in this repository is in the initial development phase.
-Therefore, the results have not been validated.
+# All material in this repository is in the development.

 This repository contains the Support files for the article: **Building back better: The COVID-19 pandemic and transport policy recommendations for a developing megacity**